Best and Cheapest Renters Insurance as Rated by Customers in 2022

 How are renters insurance rates calculated?

 The price you pay for renters insurance is based on a number of factors, which is why it's all but impossible to pinpoint exactly what each individual will pay.
-While the average annual renters insurance cost is $185, each person will likely pay a little more or a little less depending on things like where they live, what types of coverages they have and their deductible.
-This is why it’s important to always get a formal insurance quote.
+While the average annual renters insurance cost is $185, each person will likely pay a little more or a little less depending on things like their zip code, what coverage types they have and their deductible.
+This is why it’s important to always get a formal insurance quote in advance, as it makes it more likely you will find an affordable price and save on your annual cost.

 Here's a list of some of the things that renters insurance companies consider when pricing your policy: